martian-cloud/tharsis-docs/docs/guides/service_accounts.md

 ### How do I rotate client credentials?

-Use the "Reset Client Credentials" button on the service account details page.
+Navigate to the service account details page and click "Reset Client Credentials".
 This generates a new client secret and invalidates the old one immediately.
+You can optionally set a new expiration date.
+Make sure to copy the new secret — it's only shown once.

+If the service account has active memberships, you'll need an **Owner** role in all of those groups and/or workspaces to reset credentials.
+See [Updating a service account](#update-a-service-account) for details.

 ### What happens when my client secret expires?